SeanESCA/BathHack2024/README.md

 # Bath Hack 2024 - Extended Kalman Filter

+For Bath Hack 2024, my team aimed to build a robotic arm and control it using hand gestures.
+To detect these gestures, we attached an [inertial measurement unit (IMU)](https://www.jouav.com/blog/inertial-measurement-unit.html) to a glove.
+I was tasked with learning from scratch how to implement an extended Kalman filter to fuse the data from the accelerometers and gyroscopes in the IMU.

 ## References

 Salmony, P., 2022.
 Accelerometers and gyroscopes - sensor fusion #1 - Phil's lab #33 [Online].
 Available from: https://youtu.be/RZd6XDx5VXo?si=BBaGahqPsBTgsjGc [Accessed 13 April 2024].